-The site boundaries along this road are characterised by several mature trees that could be retained to contribute to the visual amenity for existing and future residents, pedestrians and road users.
+The site boundaries along this road are characterised by Development proposals will need to consider the several mature trees that could be retained to contribute to the visual amenity for existing and future residents, pedestrians and road users.

 The development proposals will need to consider the effects of road noise and appropriate mitigation including building setbacks and acoustic design features.